Find My Love

-"Find My Love" is a song by British band Fairground Attraction, which was released as their second single from their debut album The First of a Million Kisses in July 1988.
+"Find My Love" is a song by the British band Fairground Attraction, which was released as their second single from their debut album The First of a Million Kisses in July 1988.
 As with much of their debut album, the words and music of the song are written by Mark Nevin.

 The single peaked at number 7 on the UK Singles Chart and spent a total of 11 weeks on the chart.
 It was their last single to reach a top 40 position.
 The song also reached the top 10 in Austria and Ireland, where it peaked at number 3 and 6, respectively.

 Musically, "Find My Love" is characterised by its use of the Spanish guitar.

+The song was sampled by Coldplay in their song Life in Technicolor II.